 |You can improvise something if you really need to plug the sink.
 But think through this.
 Why would you need to plug the sink?
 To do your own laundry.
 But if you're on that much of a budget, you're probably staying in hostels or hotels where the sinks are really gross or shared with lots of signs posted around telling you DO NOT USE THE SINK TO DO YOUR LAUNDRY.
 And so you will likely spring for the (very cheap) laundry service anyway.

 Some dedicated light-travel enthusiasts bring only two of everything and wash a set of clothes each night.
-If this is you, by all means... plug away.
+If this is you, consider the world's smallest washing machine.
+Or... plug away.
 For everyone else, don't put this on your packing list.

 |candle||Why?
 Please don't burn down a hostel.
 If not for outdoor use, this doesn't belong on your packing list.
 If you really think you'll need them, you can probably buy them at your destination.|